The menstrual cycle – how it works according to Ayurveda

-According to Ayurveda, the menstrual cycle follows the seasons, ie. spring, winter, and summer season.
-In Sanskrit, the menstrual cycle is translated from two words, namely “rtu“, which means season and “arthava”, which means menstrual blood.
-Therefore, the different phases of the cycle are characterized by the different doshas, namely vata, kapha and pitta.
-Ayurveda has taught me to live in harmony with nature and with myself.
-Balance can be achieved by adapting the lifestyle to the seasons and the menstrual cycle.
-The food we eat is equally important as how we think about ourselves.
+According to Ayurveda, the menstrual cycle follows the seasons. spring, winter and summer.
+In Sanskrit, the menstrual cycle is translated from two words, namely “rtu“, which means season and “arthava“which means menstrual blood.
+The different doshas, namely vata, pitta and kapha, characterize the different phases of the cycle.
+Ayurveda teaches how to live in harmony with nature and with oneself.
+Balance is achieved by adapting your lifestyle to the seasons and, for women, to the menstrual cycle.
+The food we eat matters as much as how we think about ourselves.
 Self-love and body acceptance are important aspects of good health.
-Trauma, stress, and even relationships with family and friends can affect hormonal balance.
+Trauma, stress, relationships with family and friends have an impact on hormonal balance.

 The menstrual cycle according to Ayurveda

 The transitions to the different menstrual phases are fluid and harmonious.
 The first menstrual phase after menstruation means that the kapha energy increases in its presence.
 The uterine lining grows due to the rising estrogen, which makes the endometrium more receptive to a fertilized egg.
 The woman usually feels beautiful and strong in the follicular phase.
 Kapha energy makes her experience an ‘inner’ spring.
 She may also experience an increased sex drive and fuller breasts.

 The earth and water elements dominate and she needs lightness on all levels, such as easily digestible and warm food, and baiting herbs.
 Activity is good and a balanced woman finds it easy to implement projects and ideas during that period.
 In a kapha-dominant woman, this phase is much longer, which also results in heavier and longer bleeding.
 Under stress and in menopause it is shorter.
 The follicular phase thus varies in length, but generally lasts between 12 and 16 days.

 Ovulation – the peak of the menstrual cycle